 One of the greatest downfalls of a successful training system is the inability to be able to do instant updating without the need to involve other stakeholders.
 Legislation and workforce compliance is an ever-evolving proposition, so it’s crucial you’re able to issue relevant changes easily, including updates, additions and removals within a single platform.
 You shouldn’t be reliant on other stakeholders as this eventually leads to an out of date matrix and offering, and therefore a system that only offers superficial solutions.

-To achieve superior outcomes, you need to streamline the communication process by having them automated.
-Once training competencies and other training material, resources and events are set up, the system then needs to take over the role of communication to ensure that best practices and high levels of consistency are locked in place to stop important processes falling through the cracks.
+To achieve superior outcomes, you need to streamline the communication process by automation.
+Once training competencies and other training material, resources and events are set up, the system then needs to take over the role of communication.
+Therefore, this ensures best practices and high levels of consistency are in place to retain important processes.

 There is usually a requirement for team leaders and/or training facilitators to address their team throughout their learning journey, focusing on their training progress and competencies.
 To help make this effective, each administrator/facilitator of the training platform needs to be able to create relevant customisable and automated reporting.
 The system also needs to offer instant emailing functionality via the customised reporting function to allow instant and effective communication.